Steve Turre: Career highlights

 In 1968, Turre played with Rahsaan Roland Kirk.
 In 1970 he recorded with Carlos Santana, and in 1972 he toured with Ray Charles.
-He has been trombonist for the Saturday Night Live band since 1985 and has taught jazz trombone at the Manhattan School of Music since 1988.
+He has been trombonist for the Saturday Night Live Band since 1985 and has taught jazz trombone at the Manhattan School of Music since 1988.

-For years (since 1970), Turre has been an exponent of seashells – conch in particular – as serious musical instruments.
-According to Turre, encouragement came from Kirk who was known for using a vast array of saxophones, flutes and other instruments.
+For fifty-six years (since 1970), Turre has been an exponent of seashells – conch in particular – as serious musical instruments.
+According to Turre, encouragement came from Rahsaan Roland Kirk who was known for using a vast array of saxophones, flutes, and other instruments.
 Turre has a collection of shells of various sizes, most of them picked up during his travels in the Caribbean and elsewhere.
 The shells have their mouthpieces carefully cut and are tuned to specific pitches.
 When playing them as a soloist, he frequently switches between shells, as each is limited in its register (the smallest shells, for example, have a practical register of only a fifth).
 His largest shell, from the Great Barrier Reef of Australia, has a range between the D and E below middle C, and was painted by a Cuban artist.
-He also leads "Sanctified Shells," which is a "shell choir" made up of brass players who double on seashell (using shells from Turre's collection, which he loans out for rehearsals and performances).
+He also leads the Sanctified Shells, which is a "shell choir" made up of brass players who double on seashell (using shells from Turre's collection, which he loans out for rehearsals and performances).
 The group released its first, eponymous album in 1993.
 Turre has had a long experience with Latin jazz and is a skilled player of the cowbell and Venezuelan maracas.

-Steve Turre on shells, with Libre at the Village Gate (1980s).

 Turre has been a member of the Juilliard School faculty for years – since 2008, and previously from 2001 to 2003.

 Turre earned his bachelor's degree from the University of Massachusetts Amherst through the University Without Walls in 1980 with a focus in Afro-American Music and Jazz.